philip-L/CMPT354/README.md

-### Creating the database (PLEASE REFER TO DOCUMENTATION) https://dev.mysql.com/doc/refman/5.7/en/
+### Creating the database (documentation: https://dev.mysql.com/doc/refman/5.7/en/)

 After downloading the native package follow the install wizard to set things up.
 Refer to reference manual to create database.

-To start and stop the MySQL server:
+You need to create a MySQL database with the following settings to match the django settings file:

+       database name: SubAve
+       user: root
+       password: SubAvepwd

+Useful commands:

     To start the server:  mysqld_safe --user=mysql &
     To stop the server:  mysqladmin -u root shutdown

-When the MySQL server is running you can run:
+When the MySQL server is running you run:

     mysql -u root -p

-You might need to create a password (use "SubAvepwd" as password)

-Useful commands:
+When using the database shell:

     CREATE DATABASE SubAve;
     SHOW databases;